 TIP 1: Be alert and take all necessary safety precautions, since you'll be working around a cranking engine.

-TIP 2: The engine has to be warmed up, but not hot, if your Jeep SUV starts and runs.
+TIP 2: Your Jeeps 4.0L engine has to be warmed up, but not hot, if your Jeep SUV starts and runs.
 To be a little more specific: If the engine has been running for a long period of time, let it cool down for about an hour.
 If the engine is completely cold, start it up and let it run for about 20 minutes.

-If the engine doesn't start, don't worry about doing the compression test with a warm engine.
+If your Jeep's engine doesn't start, don't worry about doing the compression test with a warm engine.